HazardousPeach/hazardouspeach.github.io/_posts/2015-10-16-improving-accuracy-summation.md

 author: Alex Sanchez-Stern
 ---

-In the last post on this site, I talked about the project I'm working on called Herbie.
-Herbie is a program that takes program fragments that manipulate numbers, and rewrites them to improve the accuracy of their answers.
-There's more background on Herbie in my last post [here](/2015/08/03/measuring-error.md), and you can check out the Herbie website to learn all about Herbie.
+In the last post on this site, I talked about a project I'm working on called Herbie.
+Herbie is a project that automatically rewrites numerical program fragments to improve the accuracy of their answers.
+There's more background on Herbie in my last post [here](/2015/08/03/measuring-error.md), and you can check out the Herbie website [here](herbie.uwplse.org) to learn all about it.

-While we've already published a paper on how Herbie can improve the accuracy of floating point expressions, we're still working on getting Herbie to improve the accuracy of more complex floating point program fragments, like ones with loops in them.
+While we've already published a paper on how Herbie can improve the accuracy of floating point expressions, we're still working on getting Herbie to improve the accuracy of more complex numerical programs, like ones with loops in them.
 Again, you can check out the last post for more background on this.

-In this post, I'll be talking about a simple type of floating point computation that involves loops, adding a list of numbers, and the trick we're building into Herbie to improve the accuracy of programs that add lists of numbers.
+In this post, I'll be talking about a simple type of floating point computation that involves loops, adding up many numbers, and the trick we're building into Herbie to improve the accuracy of programs that add numbers.

-While the basic example, taking a list of numbers that you have in memory and adding them together, seems like a bit of a niche case, it turns out that adding lists of numbers is something that shows up in different forms in a lot of different kinds of programs.
-Anytime you're evaluating a polynomial, multiplying two matrices, simulating a moving object, or many more basic numerical calculations, you're going to end up adding a list of numbers of some form or another.
-So it's worth it to know the pitfalls of adding lists of numbers, and how you can avoid them.
+While the basic example, taking a list of numbers that you have in memory and adding them together, seems like a bit of a niche case, it turns out that adding up many numbers is something that shows up a lot in practice.
+Anytime you're evaluating a polynomial, multiplying two matrices, simulating a moving object, or many more basic numerical calculations, you're going to end up adding up many numbers of some form or another.
+So it's worth it to know the pitfalls of adding lots of numbers, and how you can avoid them.

 A Simple Example
 ----------------